Yu45-star/SuperX_website/superloc.md

         </div>
         <p>where diagonal element of \(\Sigma \in\left\{\operatorname{diag}(\boldsymbol{v}): \boldsymbol{v} \in \mathbb{R}_{\geq 0}^n\right\}\) are eigenvalues and \(\boldsymbol{V} \in \mathbb{R}^{6 \times 6}\) are the eigenvectors in matrix form.
 The idea of degeneracy detection is to observe the null space of \(\mathbf{H}\).
 By examining \(\Sigma\), one can identify the <b>least-constrained pose elements of \(\mathbf{x}\)</b> by looking at the lowest eigenvalues.</p>
         <h3>Degeneracy detection using ICP hessian is difficult to generalize</h3>
         <p>The effectiveness of ICP hessian analysis for degeneracy detection varies significantly across different LiDAR sensors and environments.
 Nubert et al. <sup>[6]</sup> demonstrated this variability through an experiment comparing the lowest eigenvalues from two LiDAR sensors: Velodyne and Ouster, as shown in Fig. 1.
 Additional validation using the <a href="#dataset">SuperLoc dataset (Cave03 and Floor01)</a> revealed similar variations across different environments, as shown in Fig. 2.
-These large differences in lowest eigenvalues indicate that eigenvalue-based parameters cannot be over-applied across different sensor modalities or environments, limiting the Hessian’s generalizability.
+These large differences in lowest eigenvalues indicate that eigenvalue-based parameters cannot be over-applied across different sensor modalities or environments, limiting the Hessian's generalizability.
 This makes constrained ICP using eigenvalue-based appraoch <sup>[5][6]</sup> less durable.</p>
         <div class="image-container">
             <img src="img/superloc/eigenvalue_sensor.png" alt="Eigenvalue comparison">
             <p class="image-caption">Figure 1: Comparison between different LiDAR sensors (Nubert et al.)</p>